-Figure 12: Hole Types over Maligreen, View Looking West
+Figure 41: Hole Types over Maligreen, View Looking West

-Item 9 (b) - LIMITATIONS ON/FAILURE TO CONDUCT DATA VERIFICATION
+Item 12 (b) - LIMITATIONS ON/FAILURE TO CONDUCT DATA VERIFICATION

 There are limitations to the QAQC performed during the drilling campaigns and concerns with respect to the results of the QAQC.
-QAQC procedures generally are a combination of blanks, CRMs and duplicates to verify the precision and accuracy of the sampling procedures and laboratory processes.
-In the case of the Maligreen Project not all these QAQC sample types were included and the ones that were did not show good correlation or the information was not available.
 This is one of the reasons that the data was deemed of sufficient quality for an Inferred Mineral Resource classification only.

-The QP completed data verification in terms of overlaps, gaps and location as much as possible.
+Minxcon did complete data verification in terms of overlaps, gaps and location as much as possible.
 Any errors observed were rectified.

-Item 9 (c) - ADEQUACY OF DATA
+Item 12 (c) - ADEQUACY OF DATA

 The data supplied is sufficient to generate a geological model.
 The percussion and diamond drillholes are of a sufficient quality and quantity to run a resource estimate over the project area.
-However due to the lack of QAQC and the use of the percussion drillholes, a maximum of Inferred Mineral Resource will be defined over the Project Area.
+However due to the lack of QAQC and the use of the percussion drillholes, a maximum of Inferred Mineral Resource will be defined over the project area.

-ITEM 10 - MINERAL PROCESSING AND METALLURGICAL TESTING
+ITEM 13 - MINERAL PROCESSING AND METALLURGICAL TESTING

-Item 10 (a) - NATURE AND EXTENT OF TESTING AND ANALYTICAL PROCEDURES
+Item 13 (a) - NATURE AND EXTENT OF TESTING AND ANALYTICAL PROCEDURES

-Historically, laboratory floatation tests were done, by Billiton Laboratories located in Springs, South Africa, (details of accreditation are unknown), on drill core sample.
+Historically, laboratory floatation tests were done on drill core sample.
 The goal was to show that the ore can produce a sulphide concentrate from which gold can be extracted with cyanide leaching after biological oxidation.

 Testwork started with crushing and preparation of composites.
 Diagnostic leach was done to determine the gold deportment.
 Floatation tests were done to determine optimal conditions, and the optimal conditions were used in a bulk floatation concentrate test.
-This bulk concentrate was analysed and was also used for Biological oxidation ("BIOX®") tests.
+This bulk concentrate was analysed and was also used for BIOX tests.
 The floatation tailings were leached with cyanide.